starcoinorg/sips/sip-6/index.md

 ### Glossary of Terms

 1. Free state: In Move, if an instance of a type can be held by other Modules, the state is regarded as free.

+> Note: This document is still being updated and improved, and is not the final version.